PIH/openmrs-pwa-apzu-ic3/README.md

-# Setup
+# Development Enviroment Setup

-## Linking to openmrs-react-components
+##

+1) Clone this repo locally
+2) npm install
+3) Clone the https://github.com/openmrs/openmrs-react-components locally as well
+4) npm install
+5) Link to use your local version of openmrs-react-components:
-1) In your @openmrs/react-components directory: npm link
+    a) In your @openmrs/react-components directory: npm link
-2) In the top level directory of this project: npm link @openmrs/react-components
+    b) In the top level directory of this project: npm link @openmrs/react-components

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-Below you will find some information on how to perform common tasks.<br>
-You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+6) In your @openmrs/react-component directory build and watch the code: npm run build:watch
+7) In the directory where you have this project checked out: npm start

 ## Setting the URL of OpenMRS server